SuadeLabs/fire/documentation/properties/type.md

 In the UK, public corporations are corporate bodies, sometimes with plc or Ltd in their title.
 Ownership by government may be total, as in the case of those corporations established by Act of Parliament, or through majority share-holdings.
 Public control is over broad aspects of policy; public corporations are free to manage their day to day operations independently.
-Trust ports in Northern Ireland and ports belonging to public corporations continue to be classed as ‘public corporations’, as do certain airport companies, which were set up by local authorities under the terms of the 1986 Airports Act.
+Trust ports in Northern Ireland and ports belonging to public corporations continue to be classed as 'public corporations', as do certain airport companies, which were set up by local authorities under the terms of the 1986 Airports Act.
 A list of these entities can be found at www.ons.gov.uk/economy/nationalaccounts/uksectoraccounts/datasets/publicsectorclassificationguide.

 ### social_security_fund